 - Baby teeth not falling out in time for secondary teeth to come in

-An exam with your dentist or oral surgeon can help you determine whether your teeth are impacted.
-In fact, having regular dental exams before adult teeth grow in (between ages 7 and 10) can help prevent them from becoming impacted.
-An oral exam tracking the progress of canine teeth beneath the gums must involve a panoramic X-ray or 3D scan to determine the exact location of the teeth.
-If the growth track is blocked and the teeth cannot erupt naturally, your dentist, orthodontist, and/or oral surgeon will help you find treatment, depending on your needs.
+Having regular dental exams before adult teeth develop (between ages 7 and 10) can help prevent them from becoming impacted.
+An oral exam tracking the progress of canine teeth beneath the gums involves a panoramic X-ray or 3D scan to determine the exact location of the teeth.
+If the growth track is blocked and the teeth cannot erupt naturally, your dentist, orthodontist, and/or oral surgeon will provide treatment to help the tooth emerge properly.

-- If adjacent teeth are blocking the path of the teeth, sometimes orthodontia alone (such as braces) can clear the path for growth.
-When the surrounding teeth are out of the way, sometimes the teeth will come through on their own.
+If adjacent teeth are blocking the path of the tooth, sometimes orthodontics alone (such as braces) can clear the path for growth.
+When the surrounding teeth are out of the way, the tooth will come through on its own.

-- When overdue baby teeth are keeping the adult teeth from erupting normally, extracting the baby teeth and exposing the adult teeth can allow them to grow in.
+Overdue baby teeth can keep the adult teeth from erupting normally.
+Extracting the baby teeth and exposing the adult teeth can allow them to grow in.

-- If impacted canine teeth go untreated well into the teen years and early adulthood, the roots of the teeth will develop fully while trapped beneath the gums, making it impossible for the teeth to emerge.
-If this is the case, the impacted teeth can be extracted by an oral surgeon and replaced with dental implants.
+If impacted canine teeth go untreated well into the teen years and early adulthood, the roots of the teeth will develop fully while trapped beneath the gums, making it impossible for the teeth to emerge.
+The impacted teeth can be extracted by an oral surgeon and replaced with dental implants.
 Our oral surgeons are experts at dental implant placement, and we will do everything possible to save your natural teeth before discussing other treatment options.

-Oral Surgery Group is happy to help you or your child treat impacted teeth.
-Our oral surgeons work with patients of all ages, whether you need a simple extraction, full exposure and bonding treatment, or dental implants.
-Our surgeons are happy to work with you, your orthodontist, and your dentist to find a treatment plan that meets your needs.
-Contact one of our offices for more information or to schedule an appointment today.
+Our oral surgeons at Oral Surgery Group work with patients of all ages, whether you need a simple extraction, full exposure and bonding treatment, or dental implants.
+We work seamlessly with you, your orthodontist, and your dentist to ensure optimal results.
+Contact us in New Brunswick, East Brunswick, or Middlesex, New Jersey, for more information or to schedule an appointment.